AdobeDocs/workfront.en/help/quicksilver/manage-work/tasks/assign-tasks/make-smart-assignments.md

 <span class="preview">The highlighted information on this page refers to functionality not yet generally available.
 It is available only in the Preview environment for all customers.</span>

-<span class="preview">For information about the current release schedule, see [First Quarter 2024 release overview](/help/quicksilver/product-announcements/product-releases/24-q1-release-activity/24-q1-release-overview.md).</span>
+<span class="preview">For information about the current release schedule, see [Second Quarter 2024 release overview](/help/quicksilver/product-announcements/product-releases/24-q2-release-activity/24-q2-release-overview.md).</span>

 You can use smart assignments to identify who the best user is to complete the work.